Chuo-ku Tourism Association Official Blog

 Nihonbashi Centennial Festival Parade Photo 038 Sendai Sparrow Dance Federation.JPG

-Nihonbashi Centennial Festival Parade Photo 042 Kanazu Ryu deer dance.JPG
+Nihonbashi Centennial Festival Parade Photo 042 Kanazu-ryu deer dance.JPG

 Nihonbashi Bridge Centennial Festival Parade (Part 1)

-[Yurikamome] Nov.
-2, 2011 08:30
+[Yurikamome] 08:30 on November 2, 2011

 We started Nihonbashi Sanzen Echizen and proceeded slowly and lively to Kyobashi.

-I was watching it.
+I was watching.

 Nihonbashi Centennial Festival Parade Photo 009 Classic Car 1.JPG